Homogenization of Schrodinger equations. Extended Effective Mass Theorems for non-crystalline matter: On Schr odinger Equations Homogenization

 In this section, we shall give a nice application of the framework introduced in this paper, which can be used to homogenize a model beyond the periodic settings considered by Allaire and Piatnitski in~\cite{AllairePiatnitski}.
-For reaching this aim, we shall make use of some results discussed in Section \ref{9634783yuhdj6ty} (Sobolev spaces on groups), in particular, Section \ref{4563tgf5fd3}.
-Other interesting application will be given in the last section.